sttk/cliargs-rust/README.md

 ### Parses without configurations

 The `Cmd` struct has the method which parses command line arguments without configurations.
-This function automatically divides command line arguments to options and command arguments.
+This method automatically divides command line arguments to command arguments, options, and option arguments.

 Command line arguments starts with `-` or `--` are options, and others are command arguments.
 If you want to specify a value to an option, follows `"="` and the value after the option, like `foo=123`.